Today's Articles

 *This date in 1758 celebrates the “Hill District,” a historically African American neighborhood of Pittsburgh, PA.

-Locally, following the rebellion by slaves and gaining independence of Haiti in 1804, the free black community of the Hill District was called "Little Haiti."
+Locally, following the rebellion by slaves and gaining independence of Haiti in 1804, the free Black community of the Hill District was called "Little Haiti."
 The early residents of the Hill District were middle-class.

-Beginning in the 1910s, the Hill attracted migrants from elsewhere in the United States (particularly from the rural American South in the Great Migration) and abroad.
+Beginning in the 1910s, the Hill attracted migrants from elsewhere in the United States (mainly from the rural American South in the Great Migration) and abroad.
 The neighborhood's black population grew rapidly from around 10,000 in 1890 to over 37,000 by 1920.
 The influx of so many new residents resulted in a housing shortage exacerbated by the rigid system of segregation that limited potential housing for Blacks almost entirely to the Hill District.
 The experience of young, single Black men underscored the severity of the housing crisis.
 Under housing segregation and their marital status, these men were crammed into the limited number of units available in the district.
 The result was cramped boarding houses where workers slept in shifts.

 Beginning in the years leading up to World War I, "the Hill" was the cultural center of Black life in the city and a major center of jazz.
 Black entrepreneurs established and ran a large roster of nightspots, including nightclubs, bars, and gambling dens, which required a constant influx of musical acts to keep guests entertained.
 The thriving musical culture, widespread in the Hill for nearly four decades, led the neighborhood to be considered "the Crossroads of the World" by poet Claude McKay.
 That phrase would be popularized by radio DJ Mary Dee (Mary Dee Dudley) of WHOD Radio, Pittsburgh's only Black radio station.
 Also, the Negro League’s Pittsburgh Crawfords baseball team significantly represented the community.